 For women, tincture dosage should be 1 to 3 DROPS per day.
 This tends to be enough and of a bottle will last a long time like this.
 Beware that doing too much can lead to side effects such as shoulder or back acne, but this is not likely to happen with minimal dosing like 1 to 3 drops.

 Dosage with herbs is always just a starting point.
-To understand why this is see this article all about dosage.

 How Long Until Pine Pollen Works?